isw-kudos/kudos-docs/docs/boards/index.md

 ---

-### Boards Hybrid - Cloud integrated with IBM Connections On-Premise
+### Boards Hybrid - Cloud integrated with HCL Connections On-Premise
-This version is the best of both worlds if you already have IBM  Connections but want the latest and greatest Boards functionality without managing more servers!
-Kudos Boards Cloud can integrate with your existing IBM Connections on-premise installation.
+This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
+Kudos Boards Cloud can integrate with your existing HCL Connections on-premise installation.

 __Advantages__